Understanding Corsair Gaming's Unusual Options Activity | Benzinga

 Understanding Corsair Gaming's Unusual Options Activity

-Corsair Gaming (NASDAQ:CRSR) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $27.22 following the option alert.
+Shares of Corsair Gaming (NASDAQ:CRSR) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $28.28.

 - Sentiment: BULLISH